SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise03/README.md

 ![Alt text](./images/post_fail.png?raw=true)

+Congratulations, we successfully included custom logic to our code and exposed the data model entities as oData services.
+In part B of this exercise, we will create a repositorz and push the code to Git service of SAP Cloud Platform.
+Part B is optional.
+In case you directly want to move to the next exercise, click [here](../exercise04/README.md).

+# Part B: Push the code to Git service of SAP Cloud Platform (Optional)

-9. In the next exercise we will deploy our data model and service to SAP Cloud Platform and build a UI for our app using SAP Web IDE.
+In the next exercise we will deploy our data model and service to SAP Cloud Platform and build a UI for our app using SAP Web IDE.
 In order to do this we are first going to push the code to Git Service of SAP Cloud Platform.

-10. Launch [SAP Cloud Platform cockpit](https://account.hana.ondemand.com/) on your browser.
+1. Launch [SAP Cloud Platform cockpit](https://account.hana.ondemand.com/) on your browser.
 Log on with the credentials (Email and Password) provided by the instructors of the SAP TechEd 2018 session CNA375.

 ![Alt text](./images/logon.png?raw=true)

-11. Now click on the global account Teched2018
+2. Now click on the global account Teched2018

 ![Alt text](./images/global-account.png?raw=true)

-12. Choose sub-account CNA375neo
+3. Choose sub-account CNA375neo

 ![Alt text](./images/sub-account.png?raw=true)

-13. Choose services tab from the left and filter for git service.
+4. Choose services tab from the left and filter for git service.
 Choose `Git Service`.

 ![Alt text](./images/gitservice.png?raw=true)

-14. Click on Go to service.
+5. Click on Go to service.

 ![Alt text](./images/gotogit.png?raw=true)

-15. Create a repository here by clicking on New repository and enter the name as `CNA<NUMBER>`. <NUMBER> should be the User that you get for this session.
+6. Create a repository here by clicking on New repository and enter the name as `CNA<NUMBER>`. `NUMBER` should be from the User that you get for this session Ex: `395` from cna375-`395`@teched.cloud.sap.
 Uncheck the `Create empty Commit` and click OK.
 The reason for creating the repository with this name is that all participants of this session will create repositores and this will help you to uniquely identify your repository.

 ![Alt text](./images/git_repo_create.png?raw=true)

-16. Now click on your repository and copy the Repository URL.
-This will be used in step 21.
+7. Now click on your repository and copy the Repository URL.
+This will be used in step 11.

 ![Alt text](./images/git_repo.png?raw=true)

-17. Switch back to Visual studio code and open the `.gitignore` file present in the root folder of your project and append this line `*.db` to the end, so that we do not push the local SQLite database.
+8. Switch back to Visual studio code and open the `.gitignore` file present in the root folder of your project and append this line `*.db` to the end, so that we do not push the local SQLite database.

 ![Alt text](./images/gitignore.png?raw=true)

-18. Execute the command `git init` in your terminal.
+9. Execute the command `git init` in your terminal.
+Make sure this command is executed at the root folder of the project.

-19. Execute the command `git config user.email <EMAIL>` in your terminal. `<EMAIL>` is the mail address provided for your user.
+10. Execute the command `git config user.email <EMAIL>` in your terminal. `<EMAIL>` is the mail address provided for your user Ex: `cna375-395@teched.cloud.sap`

-20. Execute the command `git remote add origin <URL>` in your terminal. `<URL>` is the link that was copied in step 17.
+11. Execute the command `git remote add origin <URL>` in your terminal. `<URL>` is the link that was copied in step 7.

-Steps 18 to 20 can be seen in the below screenshot:
+The last 3 steps can be seen in the below screenshot:
 ![Alt text](./images/git_init.png?raw=true)

-21. Click on the Source Control tab of Visual Studio Code on the left and type a message 'Source code of Space travel node app' and click on the Commit button (Tick button) as shown:
+12. Click on the Source Control tab of Visual Studio Code on the left and type a message `Source code of Space travel node app` and click on the Commit button (Tick button) as shown:

 ![Alt text](./images/git_commit.png?raw=true)

-22. Click on the 3 dots and choose Push to and choose origin URL as shown (you may need to provide the cloud platform credentials here):
+13. Click on the 3 dots and choose Push to and choose origin URL as shown (you may need to provide the credentials: email and password here):

 ![Alt text](./images/git_push1.png?raw=true)